Lung Cancer and Veterans

 Military Branches and Occupations Most at Risk of Lung Cancer

-Every branch of the U.S. military used asbestos between the 1930s and 1980s.
-However, veterans of some branches and Military Occupational Specialties (MOS) may be more at risk of lung cancer and asbestos-related diseases than others.
+Every branch of the U.S. military used asbestos between the 1930s and early 1980s.
+Some veterans may be at a higher risk of asbestos-related lung cancer depending on which military branch they served in and what job they held.

 Learn how each branch used asbestos below.